andre-janino/JumboStoreLocator/README.md

 # Jumbo Store Locator

-A private repository for Jumbo coding assessment: Create an application that shows the 5 closest Jumbo stores to a given position.
+A private repository for Jumbo coding assessment: "Create an application that shows the 5 closest Jumbo stores to a given position".
 Powered by Spring Boot + Vue.js.

-TODO: improve the readme as the project starts to take shape, adding missing microservices, tech stacks and any other relevant information.

 ## Index :pushpin:
 - [Design](#design)